 Change Engine Oil and Filter

 Consult your owner’s manual for recommendations of how far you can drive between oil changes.
 Do not exceed this interval.
 Most vehicles are rated to go 3,000 to 8,000 miles between oil and filter changes.
 Synthetic oil can extend the service interval to as much as 15,000 miles.
-Regardless of how little you drive, engine oil must be changed at least every 12 months.
+Regardless of how little you drive, change your engines oil at least every 12 months.

 Moving tires from one location on your vehicle to another helps even out tread wear and extends the life of a set of tires.
 Rotate tires every 6,000 to 8,000 miles or every 6 months.
 While you’re at it, examine tire tread depth.
 When the tread is down to the wear bars or less than 1/8 inch deep, it’s time for new tires.